MEMBER LOGIN CONTACT US

 Make sure that you format your essay in the right way, offer a decent bibliography, hit the word limit (without going over it), and follow all the other protocols for submitting your TOK essay.
 This will present a great impression to examiners, and show that you are ready and willing to follow the IB requirements for the assessment task.

-Check out our three-minute explainer video on the TOK essay here.
-The video goes over the basics of the TOK essay, such as how it’s assessed, the word count and other practical details, terms such as ‘perspectives’ and ‘implications’, and the role of real-world examples in justifying claims and arguments.
+Our three-minute explainer video goes over the basics of the TOK essay, such as assessment, word count and other practical details, perspectives, implications, and the role of real-world examples in justifying claims and arguments.

 You’ll find more videos on this and other aspects of TOK here, and you can dive into much more depth via our free and premium webinars, here.